Anawalt Logo

 Types of Vertical Gardens

-Here, the options are almost overwhelming.
+Here, the options are many.
+Almost too many!
 It’s the paradox of choice!
 You’ll likely end up with one of the following configurations:

 Frame gardens mounted on the side of a house